Accepting Credit Cards For Girl Scout Cookie Sales: What You Need To Know

 Mobile Sales With The Digital Cookie Or Smart Cookies App

 Are there any downsides to using the Digital Cookie app to accept credit cards for Girl Scout cookie sales?
 Well, the app isn’t so much a mobile terminal as it is a web portal.
-Credit cards cannot be swiped or scanned, so all information needs to be entered manually, which can be inconvenient for both Scouts and their customers.
+Credit cards cannot be swiped or scanned, so all card information needs to be entered manually, which can be inconvenient for both Scouts and their customers.

 Accepting In-Person Credit Card Payments For Girl Scout Cookie Sales

-Digital Cookie provides one way for Girl Scouts to accept in-person credit card payments for cookie orders, but neither are super convenient.
+Digital Cookie provides a couple ways for Girl Scouts to accept in-person credit card payments for cookie orders, but neither are super convenient.
 For this reason, many troops use a more convenient mobile credit card reader and POS app such as Square to take in-person card payments on mobile phones.
-Yes, troops have to pay the card processing fees themselves, but troops that accept credit cards sell a lot more cookies, and the processing fees are typically not significant.
-Troops should be able to find out from their council which mobile credit card app(s) they are allowed to use for in-person cookie sales.
+Some troops might also use a peer-to-peer payments app such Venmo to accept QR code payments for Girl Scout cookies.
+Troops should be able to find out from their council which mobile app(s) they are allowed to use for in-person cookie sales.